babakhadady/SimpleCommitPush/README.md

-# SimpleCommitPush
+# scripts

-## Shell Script To Simplify Committing and Pushing to GitHub
+### Shell Script To Simplify Committing and Pushing to GitHub

-It gets tedious having to write the three following commands to do such a common and basic task.

 ```